Anh2208/Hyperledge-Fabric-for-Education/README.md

 # Backup-HyperledgeFabric
 This platform provides grades storage and degree management services for students based on the hyperledger fabric blockchain platform technology.
+# Note:
+From January 10, 2023, the degree issuance function will no longer work because the website no longer provides support services.🔉🔉🔉
 # Use Case Diagram
 ![image](https://github.com/Anh2208/Hyperledge-Fabric-for-Education/assets/115959471/291417b7-9ef2-47a3-8022-1ad40ccfda66)
 # Technologies used